FakeBlubba/depression-pre-diagnose-model/README.md

 ## Documentation

-You can check the documentation clicking [here]: build/index.html	"Here".
+You can check the documentation by checking build/index.html.